MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-google-domains.md

 ## Add the five CNAME records that are required for Office 365

-1. To get started, go to your [Google Domains page] (https://domains.google.com/registrar).
-You'll be prompted to sign in.
-To do so:
+1. To get started, go to your [Google Domains page] (https://domains.google.com/registrar) and sign in.

-1. Choose **Sign In**.

-2. Enter your login credentials, and then again choose **Sign In**.

 2. On the **Domains** page, in the **Domain** section, choose **Configure DNS** for the domain that you want to edit.